 Business Scholars have several options for on-campus housing.
 Once you’ve been admitted to the University of Utah, you’ll receive instructions for how to apply for housing, and you can apply for your desired residence.

-Lassonde Studios is a new $45 million home for student entrepreneurs and innovators at the University of Utah.
-The facility, which opened in August 2016, is the place where students from any major or background can “Live.
+Lassonde Studios is a five-story home to student entrepreneurs, innovators, and creators at the University of Utah and is a place where students from any major or background can “Live.
 Create.
 Launch.”
-All students at the University of Utah are welcome to use the Neeleman Hangar, which is the 20,000-square-foot innovation space on the main floor to connect, test ideas, build prototypes, launch companies and learn by doing.
-Above are four floors of themed residential space.
-Lassonde Studios is in the center of campus and is advancing the University of Utah as a top school for entrepreneurship.
-The building and diverse engagement opportunities are managed by the Lassonde Entrepreneur Institute, an interdisciplinary division of the David Eccles School of Business.
+All students at the U are welcome to use the Neeleman Hangar, which is the 20,000 sq. ft innovation space on the main floor to connect, test ideas, build prototypes, launch companies, and learn by doing.
+Above, the “Lassonde 400” residents occupy floors of themed living space.
+Business Scholars have a priority partnership with Lassonde.

-Gateway Heights is located on the East Side of Campus within Heritage Commons.
-Near the Peterson Heritage Center, and Shuttle Stop.
-Gateway Heights halls are single gender by building and offer several common area spaces for studying and socializing.
-Gateway is adjacent to the shuttle stop and the Peterson Heritage Center, which includes our dining room.
-A meal plan is required in this living area.
+Gateway Heights is located near the Peterson Heritage Center on the east side of campus within Heritage Commons.
+Gateway Heights halls are single-gender by building and offer several common area spaces for studying and socializing.
+Students in this living space have access to indoor bike storage, cozy lounge spaces, and a ski wax room.
+A meal plan is required at Gateway Heights.